AucaCoyan/blog/git.md

 git is such an amazing piece of software.
 It has some complexity to understand it, but once it clicks, you cannot live without it.

 The best tutorial I found of git is the playlist [Git and Github for poets - The Coding Train](https://www.youtube.com/watch?v=BCQHnlnPusY&list=PLRqwX-V7Uu6ZF9C0YMKuns9sLDzK6zoiV).
-Really, git is not normally good explained and Daniel Shiffman does a great job here.
+Really, git is normally not clearly explained for beginners and Daniel Shiffman does a great job here.

 Also, there are a couple sites that worth checking: